Brittany CoxXx: Borat cameo

 Borat is a 2006 mockumentary comedy film that was a critical and commercial success, but which was also highly controversial.
 In what was described as one of the best sight gags in the film, the central character Borat Sagdiyev shows photographs of himself with his allegedly 13-year-old son Hooeylewis, portrayed by Cortez, to an etiquette coach.
-In one such photo, Hooeylewis naked and "cradling his Dad in his arms" while in another "Borat [is] squatting down giving the thumbs-up sign to a close-up of shot of his son's large endowment".
+In one such photo, Hooeylewis is naked and "cradling his Dad in his arms" while in another "Borat [is] squatting down giving the thumbs-up sign to a close-up of shot of his son's large endowment".

 RadarOnline republished the Radar magazine report on the porn star appearing as Borat's son:

 Commenting on the appearance, Queerty noted that, despite Borat exploiting "his son's genitals", Sacha Baron Cohen did not invite Cortez to the premiere of Borat.
 Forest did comment that the star "earned far more for [the Borat] photo session than [she] would've if it had been for an adult company.
 We got paid a good sum of money."